chef/license-acceptance/README.md

 > `hab license accept chef/a2 chef/chef-client`

 > We should store product list in a centralized location that all products (ruby based or hab based) can read license
 > information from.
 Better to only have to manage this 1 place.
+That could probably be this repo and we could distribute
+> that list in all the forms consumers need it (EG, rubygem, cargo crate, hab package, etc.)

 Habitat can run services in an ephimeral environment.
 In this case it is not possible to persist the license acceptance information anywhere.
 Rather than try to solve this problem by having customers mount a persistent drive to store